Workshop detailed notes

 What is the lighting in the scene and how can I use it?

-- Be objective - review your images there & then & keep working on them
+Be objective - reviewing your images on the spot

 Focusing – auto and manual